buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 If Elemental Weapon is cast using the *Air* List, the weapon becomes charged with electricity; with *Water*, the weapon becomes extremely cold; with *Earth*, acid flows from the weapon; with *Fire*, it becomes flaming.
 Whatever List is used, the effect makes the weapon deal an additional 1d6 damage of the indicated type per successful hit.
 A weapon can only have one Elemental Weapon effect active at a time.

-**For every two Magic Critical Success obtained** in the Magic Check, the damage increases by +1d6.
+**For every two Magic Critical Successes obtained** in the Magic Check, the damage increases by +1d6.

 ### Enhanced Ability